thomas-keller/tekfuns/README.md

 The goal of tekfuns is to bundle together some clusterprofiler and deseq2 plots for rnaseq that I commonly need to make, hopefully with decent defaults.
 There are mostly sharp edges right now, so user beware.

+Notably, I added in some transcript-level analysis with fishpond and network/regulon prediction with genie3.
+If you enable these options, expect the analysis to take several more minutes.

+Right now with all options takes ~7-10 minutes.

+also, to save individual output (all results are returned in a list object), provide a folder AND a file prefix.

+running genie3 on the whole rnaseq dataset produces a very large file, shortening to top 1k genes for now.

 ## Installation

 You can install the development version of tekfuns like so: